e-manlangit/Coles-Supermarket/README.md

 ###  Overview of Findings

+In FY24, the company performed well in Q1; however, declined in Q2.

 Example:
 After peaking in late 2020, the company's sales have continued to decline, with significant drops in 2022.
 Key performance indicators have all shown year-over-year decreases: order volume by 40%, revenue by 46%, and average order value (AOV) by 10%.
 While this decline can be broadly attributed to a return to pre-pandemic normalcy, the following sections will explore additional contributing factors and highlight key opportunity areas for following sections will explore additional contributing factors and highlight key opportunity areas for improvement.